 We are a medical device focused on the design, development and commercialization of the iLet bionic pancreas, which has not yet achieved and may never achieve regulatory approval.
-As a result, our only revenues through 2020 have been from collaborations with other companies which pay us under development and/or clinical supply contracts.
+As a result, our only revenues through 2021 have been from collaborations with other companies which pay us under development and/or clinical supply contracts.
 In future periods, and prior to approval of the iLet (which is not guaranteed to ever occur), we may recognize revenues from sales of iLet and related components to other companies or institutions for use in research, including clinical trials.
-From our inception to December 31, 2020, we focused on design, development, engineering and clinical testing of the iLet, preparing to manufacture the iLet and related components, developing strategic partnerships, and building corporate infrastructure to support existing and planned operations.
+Since our inception, we have focused on design, development, engineering and clinical testing of the iLet, preparing to manufacture the iLet and related components, developing strategic partnerships, and building corporate infrastructure to support existing and planned operations.